ArkToria/arktoria.github.io/README.md

 `ACross` is a simple and modern GUI client for `v2ray`, written in `Qt6` & `QML`.
 It is one of the main projects of the `Arktoria` community.

-Focus on user experience, simplicity and practicality are our principles.
-Thus, we do not provide many redundant functions but design a few flexible ones to optimize users' experience.
+Focusing on users' experience, we stick to the principle of simplicity and practicality.
+Thus, we do not provide many redundant functions but design a few flexible ones.
 To keep the project pure and clean, there's no build-in core, but you can easily set the core and even customize the interface.

 ### Supported Platforms